Homelessness in Ireland

 Month On Month

-The number of people accessing emergency accommodation is down 213 individuals on December 2023.
+The number of people accessing emergency accommodation is up 310 individuals on January 2024.

 About Peter McVerry Trust